oveits/dcos-aws/README.md

 ## Configure DCOS CLI
 Log into the Browser using the cryptic URL that has been printed out in the previous step.
 Log in and copy the presented token to the commandline you have used in the previous step.

-If this step was successful, you will see the message:
+If this step was successful, you will see the following message:
 ```
 Command line utility for the Mesosphere Datacenter Operating
 System (DC/OS).
 The Mesosphere DC/OS is a distributed operating